Connect with others who understand.

 Biologics for Hidradenitis Suppurativa

-Two other biologics — Stelara (ustekinumab) and Remicade (infliximab) — have not been approved by the FDA for use in HS.
-However, doctors may prescribe them off-label to treat cases that have not responded well to other treatments.
-Stelara works by blocking inflammation caused by the cytokines interleukin-12 (IL-12) and IL-23.
-Remicade is also a TNF-alpha blocker and binds directly to the protein to dampen inflammation.
+Two other biologics — ustekinumab (Stelara) and infliximab (Remicade) — have not been approved by the FDA for use in HS.
+However, they can be prescribed off-label to treat cases that have not responded well to other treatments.
+Ustekinumab works by blocking inflammation caused by the cytokines IL-12 and IL-23.
+Infliximab is also a TNF-alpha blocker and binds directly to the protein to dampen inflammation.

-Biologics are typically used to treat moderate to severe HS or in cases where other treatments have failed to work.
+Biologics are typically used to treat moderate to severe HS or when other treatments have failed to work.
 Your dermatologist will discuss your treatment options and evaluate which may work best for you.
-Biologics may also be a good option if you are being treated for another inflammatory disease.
+Biologics may also be a good option if you’re being treated for another inflammatory disease.

 What To Expect When Starting Biologics

-All biologics are given as injections or infusions — either subcutaneous (under the skin), intramuscular (into muscle), or as intravenous infusions.
-Biologics cannot be taken by mouth because they would be broken down in the stomach and intestines before being absorbed into the bloodstream.
+All biologics are given as injections or infusions — either subcutaneous (under the skin), intramuscular (into muscle), or as intravenous (into a vein) infusions.
+Biologics cannot be taken by mouth because they are broken down in the stomach and intestines before being absorbed into the bloodstream.

-Before you start biologic therapy, you may undergo screening tests to make sure you are not at risk from any underlying conditions.
-Screening may include tests for tuberculosis and hepatitis B and C. You may be monitored regularly for these or other conditions during treatment with biologics to make sure you are not at risk for developing any complications.
+Before starting biologic therapy, you may undergo screening tests to make sure you are not at risk from any underlying conditions.
+Screening may include tests for tuberculosis and hepatitis B and C. You may be monitored for these or other conditions during treatment to make sure you are not at risk for developing any complications.

 Side Effects of Biologics